 How does standardization contribute to economic development?

-Standardization contributes to economic development by promoting industrial competitiveness, attracting foreign investment, and facilitating access to international markets.
+Standardization contributes to economic development by promoting industrial competitiveness, attracting foreign investment, and facilitating access to international markets It's one of those things that adds up..

 -